jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

-# Reserve Bank of New Zealand Act 1989
+# Banking (Prudential Supervision) Act 1989
-_Consolidation as at 2021-10-28_
+_Consolidation as at 2022-07-01_

 > Title

-### 1 Short Title and commencement
+### 1 Title and commencement
-(1) This Act may be cited as the Reserve Bank of New Zealand Act 1989.
+(1) This Act is the Banking (Prudential Supervision) Act 1989.
 (2) Except as provided in section 181(5) and (9), this Act shall come into force on 1 February 1990.

 ### 1A Purpose
-(1) The purpose of this Act is to promote the prosperity and well-being of New Zealanders, and contribute to a sustainable and productive economy, by providing for the Reserve Bank of New Zealand, as the central bank, to be responsible for—
+The purpose of this Act is to promote the prosperity and well-being of New Zealanders, and contribute to a sustainable and productive economy, by providing for the Reserve Bank of New Zealand, as the central bank, to be responsible for—
-  (a) formulating and implementing monetary policy directed to the economic objectives set out in subsection (1A), while recognising the Crown’s right to determine economic policy; and
-  (b) promoting the maintenance of a sound and efficient financial system; and (c) issuing bank notes and coins in New Zealand to meet the needs of the public; and (d) carrying out other functions, and exercising powers, specified in this Act.
+  (a) registering banks and undertaking prudential supervision of registered banks; and (b) carrying out other functions, and exercising powers, specified in this Act.

-(1A) The economic objectives are—
-  (a) achieving and maintaining stability in the general level of prices over the medium term; and (b) supporting maximum sustainable employment.
-(2) This section does not limit the functions or powers given to the Bank by any other enactment.
+### 1B Overview
+(1) In this Act,—
+  (a) Part 4 imposes limits on the use of the words bank, banker, and banking:
+  (b) Part 5 provides for the registration of banks and the prudential supervision of registered banks:
+  (c) Part 5A provides for the retention of documents by banks:
+  (d) Part 5B provides for oversight of payment systems:
+  (e) Part 5C regulates designated settlement systems:
+  (f) Part 7 deals with regulations, offences, and other miscellaneous matters.
+(2) This section is only a guide to the general scheme and effect of this Act.
+(3) In addition, the Reserve Bank of New Zealand Act 2021 provides for the Reserve Bank of New Zealand.

 ### 2 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **bank note** or means any negotiable instrument used or circulated, or intended for use or circulation, as currency
   - **banking group** has the meaning given to it in the Orders in Council made under section 81
-  - **charter** means a charter issued under this Act (see section 63F and clauses 5 to 7 of Schedule 1)
-  - **code of conduct** means a code of conduct for members of the MPC that is approved under this Act (see section 63J and clause 8 of Schedule 1)
   - **debt security** has the same meaning as in section 8 of the Financial Markets Conduct Act 2013
-  - **Deputy Governor** means the Deputy Governor of the Bank appointed under section 43 or 48B
   - **designated settlement system** has the meaning set out in section 156M
   - **director** , except in relation to the Bank, means— (a) a person occupying the position of director by whatever name called: